Recently, one of our users asked us how they can disable the login with email feature introduced in WordPress 4.5.

 This method requires you to add code to your WordPress files.
 If you haven’t done that before, see our guide to pasting snippets from the web into WordPress.

-To disable the login with email feature, you need to add this code to your theme’s functions.php file or a code snippets plugin.
+To disable the login with the email feature, you’ll typically need to add the following code to your theme’s functions.php file or a code snippets plugin.

 remove_filter( 'authenticate', 'wp_authenticate_email_password', 20 );

-To make it even easier, you can use WPCode, the best code snippets plugin for WordPress.
+To make it easier, you can use WPCode, which is the best code snippets plugin for WordPress.

-WPCode has a built-in library that has ready-to-use code snippets for all of the most popular WordPress feature requests including disable login with email, remove WordPress version number, disable comments, and more.
+WPCode has a built-in library with ready-to-use code snippets for all of the most popular WordPress feature requests, including disabling login with email, removing the WordPress version number, disabling comments, and more.

-To get started, you need to install and activate the free WPCode plugin.
-If you need help, read our tutorial on how to install a WordPress plugin.
+To get started, let’s install and activate the free WPCode plugin.
+If you need help, you can read our tutorial on how to install a WordPress plugin.

-Once the plugin is activated, go to Code Snippets » Library from your WordPress admin dashboard.
+Once the plugin is activated, you’ll want to go to Code Snippets » Library from your WordPress admin dashboard.

-Next, search for the ‘Disable Login by Email’ snippet and click on the ‘Use snippet’ button.
+Next, you can search for the ‘Disable Login by Email’ snippet and click on the ‘Use snippet’ button.

 Then, WPCode will automatically add the code snippet and select the proper insertion method.